 Thawing and Reheating Croissants

-Now that we’ve settled on how to freeze croissants to store them for longer, you may wonder how to thaw frozen croissants and have freshly baked croissants when you’re craving them.
+Now that we’ve settled on how to freeze croissants to store them for longer, you may wonder how to thaw them and have freshly baked croissants when craving them.

 Thawing Process